wigalgh/redde-java-sdk/README.md

 Maven and Gradle repository will be ready soon

-Create an api variable with your API key and App ID which will be provided to you by the Redde Team:
+Create variables and pass them as parameter in an instance of ReddeApiClient with your API key and App ID which will be provided to you by the Redde Team:

 ```java
 String apikey = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"; //Your Api Key